Nebby1999/RoR2EditorKit/RoR2EditorKit/Assets/RoR2EditorKit/OldChangelogs.md

+### 0.2.4

+* Made sure the Assembly Definition is Editor Only.

+### 0.2.3

+* Added the ability for the EntityStateConfiguration inspector to ignore fields with HideInInspector attribute.

+### 0.2.2

+* Added 2 new Extended Inspector inheriting classes
+    * Component Inspector: Used for creating inspectors for components.
+    * ScriptableObject Inspector: Used for creating inspectors for Scriptable Objects.
+* Modified the existing inspectors to inherit from these new inspectors.
+* Added an inspector for HGButton
+* Moved old changelogs to new file

+### 0.2.1

+* Renamed UnlockableDefCreator to ScriptableCreators
+* All the uncreatable skilldefs in the namespace RoR2.Skills can now be created thanks to the ScriptableCreator
+* Added an EditorGUILayoutProperyDrawer
+    * Extends from property drawer.
+    * Should only be used for extremely simple property drawer work.
+    * It's not intended as a proper extension to the PropertyDrawer system.
+* Added Utility methods to the ExtendedInspector

+### 0.2.0

+* Added CreateRoR2PrefabWindow, used for creating prefabs.
+* Added a window for creating an Interactable prefab.
+* Fixed an issue where the Serializable System Type Drawer wouldn't work properly if the inspected type had mode than 1 field.
+* Added a fallback on the Serializable System Type Drawer
+* Added a property drawer for EnumMasks, allowing proper usage of Flags on RoR2 Enums with the Flags attribute.

 ### 0.1.4

 * Separated the Enabled and Disabled inspector settings to its own setting file. allowing projects to git ignore it.